An overview of my experiences. Scroll all the way down for a skill summary.

 • Team lead and manager for two designers and a researcher

-• Individual contributor for design, research, and writing
+• Individual contributor for UI design, research, strategy, and writing

 Google Local Shopping